brry/rskey/README.md

 ### rstudio addins for Keyboard shortcuts

-Rstudio addins to examine a highlighted object (or code creating an object).
+Rstudio addins to examine selected code in the Rstudio editor.
 *Berry Boessenkool (<berry-b@gmx.de>), May 2017, with `selectobject` code idea from [digital-dharma](https://rdrr.io/github/digital-dharma/RStudioAddIns/src/R/GetHighlightedDF.R).*

-I found it very useful to bind the addins to keyboard shortcuts like this (and [label](https://github.com/brry/rstudioberry/raw/master/inst/keyboardRlabels.ods) them):
+I find it very useful to bind the addins to keyboard shortcuts like this (and [label](https://github.com/brry/rstudioberry/raw/master/inst/keyboardRlabels.ods) the keyboard):

 * F3 - structure of an object - `str(selected_code)`
 * F4 - head of an object - `head(selected_code)`